-Wolf moves to speed action on child sex abuse lawsuit window
+New Pa. speaker puts sexual abuse lawsuit window atop agenda

 Many victims lost the right to sue when they turned 18 or were young adults, depending on Pennsylvania state law at the time.
 The proposed amendment would let victims sue during a two-year period, no matter when they were abused.

 The selection of Rozzi came after Democrats flipped a net of 12 seats in November, the minimum needed to return to majority status after 12 years.
 But one reelected Democrat died in October and two others left after winning higher offices, giving Republicans 101 seats to 99 for Democrats.

 Rozzi was elected with 16 GOP votes, including all seven members of Republican leadership.
+His district gave 64% of its votes to Democrat Josh Shapiro for governor and 59% to Democrat John Fetterman for U.S. Senate.

 Special elections to fill the three vacancies are being prepared for Feb.
 7, although Cutler has a pending lawsuit seeking to delay two of them until May.
 A hearing is planned next week.